 Our Price : $0.00

 Tissue samples are simultaniously frozen and fragmented in seconds with the Cryogenic Tissue Grinder.
 No heat is generated during grinding.
 Nucleic acids, proteins and other biochemicals in the cell are preserved unaltered by the grinding process.
 The powdered tissue can be separated from the dry-ice "snow" by lyophilization under vacuum or simply by storing the mixture in the freezer compartmet of a refrigerator while the dry-ice sublimes away overnight.
 Powdering tissue shortens the time of extraction with chemical reagents or mechanical devices.
 It also enhances penetration of tissue with 'RNAlater' or other like expedients.

 This method works best with highly hydrated tissue.
 Tissues and materials such as wood, hair, feathers, hide, bone and some seeds may not cryogrind well with the CTG111.
 With these tougher tissues consider using devices which exploit a related process of cryopulverization.

 Operating the CTG111

-Pieces of dry ice (available from some local grocery stores) equal to 1 to 5 times the volume of the tissue is placed in the stainless steel cup of the grinder.
-Pre-powdering the dry ice in the CTG111 for a second before adding tissue is recommended, especially with fresh, soft, "wet" tissue.
+Pieces of dry-ice (available from local grocery stores) equal to 1 to 5 times the volume of the tissue is placed in the stainless steel cup of the CTG grinder.
+Pre-powder the dry ice in the CTG111 for a couple of seconds before adding tissue.
 With the tissue added, the grinder is operated at maximum speed for 5-10 seconds.
-Tapping the sides of the grinding chamber during operation is helpful.
+Pulse operation and tapping the sides of the grinding chamber during operation is helpful.

 - Removable grinding chamber is stainless steel and dishwasher and autoclave safe